 Family mediation is a voluntary process in which a trained, impartial mediator helps family members to communicate more effectively, and to make their own arrangements for the future.
 Mediation can benefit families by minimising conflict, improving family life and helping to avoid long, painful and expensive legal battles.
 Mediators do not take sides, make judgements or give guidance, but rather support people to make their own decisions about the future.
 Family mediation supports parents, young people, children and the wider family through change, particularly where this has occurred as a result of separation, divorce or family restructuring.

-Whilst our main focus is on the wellbeing of children, we also mediate on a wide range of other family relationship issues, eg stepfamilies, parent/teenager, grandparent/parent and financial and property matters in relation to separation or divorce.
+Whilst our main focus is on the wellbeing of children, we mediate on a wide range of family relationship issues, for example conflict and communication breakdown between young people and their guardian(s) or parent(s), within stepfamilies, or between grandparents and parents.
+We also offer mediation on financial and property matters in relation to separation or divorce.

 Family mediation is for everyone: married and unmarried, younger and older.
 Parents, grandparents, step-parents, children and young people can all participate in family mediation.

 Family mediation can be helpful at any time if communication within a family becomes difficult or breaks down.
 This may be:

 Each family member is offered an individual, confidential meeting where information is shared and options are discussed.
 If mediation is appropriate, a joint meeting is arranged with the mediator where family members have the opportunity to talk about their concerns, explore options and agree an acceptable way forward.
 Families may attend several mediation appointments.